Bookrage001/osc/resources/docs/getting-started.md

 npm run package

+# For raspberry-pi / armv7l, run this instead
+npm run package-rpi

 # Do one of the following if you want a deb package for debian/ubuntu
 npm run deb32
 npm run deb64